Visuo-Haptic Object Perception for Robots: An Overview: Multimodal Object Perception in Robots

 The previous section presented some organisational and functional principles that enable visuo-haptic object perception and recognition in the brain.
 The following sections cover the sensory and computational aspects used for visuo-haptic object perception and recognition in robots and other artificial systems and indicate how they relate to their biological counterpart.
-We start with the topics of tactile sensors, and we continue with data collection and datasets.
+We start with a brief overview of visual sensors, follow up with the topics of tactile sensors, and continue with data collection and datasets.